johnston9/MS3-Shot-Caller/README.md

-The nine images used for the departments in this site were all created by myself using a small portion of different screenshots I took from the TV series "Arrow" created by "The CW Network", USA and the TV series "Gotham" created by "The Fox Broadcasting Company", USA.
+The nine images used for the departments in this site were all created by myself using fragments, far less than 10%, of different screenshots I took from the TV series "Arrow" created by "The CW Network", USA and the TV series "Gotham" created by "The Fox Broadcasting Company", USA.

-These are only being used for the MS3 project and will be replaced if the app is to be made in any way public.

-I researched the topic of copyright when it comes to the use of screenshots of tv shows used for non-profit purposes and concluded that the use of fragments of these images in this manner in the app come under the "Fair Use Doctrine".
-In terms of the 4-factor balancing test that it is accessed under the usage in this project is fair.
+For the app at it's present stage, and taking into account the 4-factor balancing test this comes under the "Fair Use Doctrine".
 I also cleared it with the college staff.

 ### Acknowledgements